-In 2019 we will be working in Memphis, TN where students will traverse the river on foot and in boats while working closely with our crew and fellow students.
-Living Lands & Waters hosts several week-long cleanups (Monday through Thursday) where students have the opportunity to meet the infamous Chad Pregracke and his boisterous crew of river rats.
-During our 2018 program the students rocked it and removed 38,153.5 lbs of garbage from the Mississippi River banks!!
+Students will traverse the river on foot and in boats while working closely with our crew and fellow students.
+Living Lands & Waters hosts three week-long cleanups (Monday through Thursday), where students have the opportunity to meet the infamous Chad Pregracke and his boisterous crew of river rats.

 Week 1: March 3rd - 8th

 Questions?
 Please reach out to Callie@livinglandsandwaters.org!